-- conducting the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; and - administering our equity compensation plans, pension and profit-sharing plans, deferred compensation plans and other similar plan and programs.
+- conducting the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - administering our equity compensation plans, pension and profit-sharing plans, deferred compensation plans and other similar plan and programs; - approving and modifying clawback policies allowing the Company to recoup compensation paid to employees in accordance with applicable law and stock exchange requirements; and - · periodically review matters relating to human capital management.

-Our Compensation Committee consists of Debra Liebert, Richard Pasternak and Michael Tomsicek.
-Paul Truex was a member of our Compensation Committee until he chose not to stand for reelection in connection with our 2022 annual meeting shareholders.
+As of the date of this proxy statement, our Compensation Committee consists of Debra Liebert, Richard Pasternak and Michael Tomsicek.
 Our Board has determined that all members are independent under the Nasdaq Listing Rules and are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The chair of our Compensation Committee is Debra Liebert.
-The Compensation Committee met four times during 2022, of which three were regularly-scheduled meetings.
+The Compensation Committee met three times during 2023.

 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with our Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
-In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee consultants to appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any consultants to assist in its evaluation of executive and director compensation, including authority to approve the consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation committee, and consultant, legal counsel or other adviser to advisers, only after assessing the independence of such person in accordance with SEC and Nasdaq requirements that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee consultants or advisers engaged for the purpose of advising the Compensation.
+Committee.
+In particular, the Compensation Committee has the authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, the Compensation, including authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, the Compensation, accompensation consultant, the Compensation consultant, be adviser to the Compensation committee, in the performance of advising the Compensation, including authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, the Compensation committee frequency is a compensation committee, other external resources of such person in accordance with SEC and Nasdaq requireme

-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford Rewards Consulting (the "Consultant"), a compensation consulting firm, as a compensation consultant.
+During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford, an Aon company (the "Consultant"), a compensation consulting firm, as a compensation consultant.
 The Compensation Committee has assessed the Consultant's independence and determined that the Consultant had no conflicts of interest in connection with its provisions of services to the Compensation Committee.
 Specifically, the Compensation Committee engaged the Consultant to provide market data, peer group analysis and conduct an executive and board compensation assessment analyzing the current cash and equity compensation of our executive officers and directors against compensation for similarly situated executives at our peer group.
 Our management did not have the ability to direct the Consultant's work.